Privacy Policy Sitemap Contact Us

 Cuisine

-They eat most of the seafood they harvest from their waters this includes tuna, snapper, and lobster.
+They eat most of the seafood they harvest from their waters including tuna, snapper, and lobster.
 They also consume their super-delicious coconuts, mangoes, and pineapples cultivated on their islands.
 Their traditional meals are hot and spicy and consist of curries, soups, and dishes accompanied by rice.